defold/doc/docs/en/manuals/editor-preferences.md

 Build Server
 : URL to the build server used when building a project containing [native extensions](/manuals/extensions).
 It is possible to add a username and access token to the URL for authenticated access to the build server.
 Use the following notation to specify the username and access token: `username:token@build.defold.com`.
 Authenticated access is required for Nintendo Switch builds and when running your own build server instance with authentication enabled ([refer to the build server documentation](https://github.com/defold/extender/blob/dev/README_SECURITY.md) for more information).
 The username and password can also be set as the system environment variables `DM_EXTENDER_USERNAME` and `DM_EXTENDER_PASSWORD`.

+Build Server Username
+: username for authentication.

+Build Server Password
+: password for authentication, will be stored encrypted in the preferences file.

 Build Server Headers
 : additional headers to the build server when building native extensions.
 It's important for using CloudFlare service or similar services with extender.